SuvanshShukla/ovgu-magdeburg/02_HCAI/project-topic-research.md

 4. Study HAI guidelines introduced by Google, Microsoft, IBM etc.
 5. Review of regulations for use of AI in competency assessments (like interviews, exams, etc.)

+---

+## Contents for Slide 4: Papers referrenced and reviewed

 ### Doe, J., & Smith, J. (2023).
 Academic self-efficacy and dependence on artificial intelligence in a sample of university students.
 ResearchGate.

 [LINK](https://www.researchgate.net/publication/389312740_Academic_self-efficacy_and_dependence_on_artificial_intelligence_in_a_sample_of_university_studentsj)